sergeirocks100/GearStation_Yog/.github/CONTRIBUTING.md

 ## Porting features/sprites/sounds/tools from other codebases

 If you are porting features/tools from other codebases, you must give them credit where it's due.
 Typically, crediting them in your pull request and the changelog is the recommended way of doing it.
-Take note of what license they use, though; ports from codebases licensed under the AGPLv3, as well as the GPLv3, are permitted
+Take note of what license they use, though; ports from codebases licensed under the AGPLv3, as well as the GPLv3, are permitted.
 Regarding sprites & sounds, you must credit the artist and possibly the codebase.
 All GearStation assets including icons and sound are under a [Creative Commons BY-SA 3.0 license](https://creativecommons.org/licenses/by-sa/3.0/) unless otherwise indicated.

 Because GearStation is a codebase that believes in software freedom. assets or code that are under non-free licenses (such as the [Creative Commons BY-NC-SA 3.0 license](https://creativecommons.org/licenses/by-nc-sa/3.0/) that GoonStation and BurgerStation use) are banned from use on GearStation.
 If there are assets in something that you want to port that make use of non-free licenses, you may either: